TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - System / Automation Agent

 1. Obtain space_id (required), changed_by_user_id (required), old_config (required: JSON object), and new_config (required: JSON object).
+2. Call get_space to check whether the space exists or not.
+3. Use get_user to retrieve the record of the user making the request and validate permissions using get_permissions.
-2. Call get_config_history to fetch the last configuration version number to determine the next version.
+4. Call get_config_history to fetch the last configuration version number to determine the next version.
-3. Call record_config_change to log the configuration update in the history table.
+5. Then call record_config_change to log the configuration update in the history table.
-4. Create an audit entry with create_new_audit_trail.
+6. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**